A relative approach to opinion formation: Discussion

 From an empirical point of view it is notable that data based on a predefined opinion scale, e.g. a scale from 1 to 10 (the {\it Likert scale}), can be directly inserted in the relative opinion model.
 One could also aim to validate, in situations where the underlying assumptions are expected to be approximately met, our results for two groups, so as to predict the asymptotic opinion behavior of the population from the intragroup and intergroup dynamics.

-We strongly feel that the idea of relative opinions is a useful additional instrument in the toolkit of theoretical models of opinion formation.
-Most of all, when this idea is applied to a DeGroot-like model, we obtain a model that unites, in a single simple but general setting, the three major empirical phenomena of polarization, consensus formation, and periodicity.
+We feel that the idea of relative opinions is a useful additional instrument in the toolkit of theoretical models of opinion formation.
+Most of all, when this idea is applied to a DeGroot-like or discrete-time Altafini-like model, we obtain a model that unites, in a single simple but general setting, the three major empirical phenomena of polarization, consensus formation, and periodicity.